khulnasoft/integrations-core/couchbase/README.md

 ### Events

-The Couchbase check emits an event to Datadog each time the cluster is rebalanced.
+The Couchbase check emits an event to Khulnasoft each time the cluster is rebalanced.

 ### Service Checks